drumusician/student_manager/blog/user_roles.md

 end
 ```

-Now, we could go ahead and add ExMachina (the Elixir equivalent of FactoryBot, if you come from Ruby...), but for now, let's not :)
-So we now have the ability to save user roles attached to a user.
+Now, we could go ahead and add ExMachina (the Elixir equivalent of FactoryBot, if you come from Ruby...), but for now, let's not :) So we now have the ability to save user roles attached to a user.
 Great!
 I want to do 2 more things, so bear with me for a tad bit longer.

 ### Custom registration

-When visiting this app, it should be easy for potential students as well as teachers to sign up easily and that sign up process should be focussed on their role.
+When visiting this app, it should be easy for potential students as well as teachers to sign up and that sign up process should be focussed on their role.
 This means a couple of things.
 First, we should set the role for them when they `sign up as...`, because you don't want them to be entering that themselves.
-Secondly,
-the information we want to gather is very different when a student signs up compared to a teacher signing up, right?
-For a teacher I probably want to know what instrument(s) they
-teach, if they have existing students (and possibly import them during sign-up), if they have a location where they teach etc etc. This could become very extensive and is definitely
-not a sign-up process you want to use for students.
+Secondly, the information we want to gather is very different when a student signs up compared to a teacher signing up, right?
+For a teacher I probably want to know what instrument(s) they teach, if they have existing students (and possibly import them during sign-up), if they have a location where they teach etc etc. This could become very extensive and is definitely not a sign-up process you want to use for students.
 For students it should be very simple.
-What is your name, email and do you have a teacher or are you looking for one
-in your neighbourhood.
+What is your name, email and do you have a teacher or are you looking for one in your neighbourhood.
 As an example.

-So, without implementing all the details of thes sign-up processes.
+So, without implementing all the details of this sign-up processes.
 Let's at least create two ways to sign up.
-The main thing I want to introduce here is the way to use specific
-changesets for this purpose.
+The main thing I want to introduce here is the way to use specific changesets for this purpose.
 This example should make very clear what I mean here:

 ```elixir
 def teacher_changeset(user_or_changeset, attrs) do